T-SCR/tinlens-bachend/components/README.md

 # Components Directory

-This directory contains all reusable UI components for the Checkmate application, organized by functionality and purpose.
+This directory contains all reusable UI components for the TinLens application, organized by functionality and purpose.

 ## Directory Structure